rohan-v8rma/Java-Juggernaut/README.md

 An array is serializable if all its elements are serializable.
 An entire array can be saved into a file using `writeObject` and later can be restored using `readObject`.

+### `transient` keyword

+If an object is an instance of `Serializable` but contains non0serializable instance data fields, it cannot be serialize.

+To enable the object to be serialized, these data fields can be marked with the `transient` keyword to tell the JVM to ignore them when writing the object to an object stream.

 Static variables are not properties of objects so they don't have to be declared `transient`, as they are not serialized into files.

 ```java